What to tell staff

 However, the decision to cancel visas is discretionary.
-The Department of Home Affairs may exercise some lenience in situations where temporary visa holders have lost jobs due to the coronavirus COVID-19 crisis.
+The Australian Government's Department of Home Affairs may exercise some lenience in situations where temporary visa holders have lost jobs due to the coronavirus (COVID-19) crisis.

-If you are a sponsored worker, you can take approved unpaid leave for up to 12 months without breaching your visa condition.
+If you're a sponsored worker, you can take approved unpaid leave for up to 12 months without breaching your visa condition.

-For more coronavirus (COVID-19) information for temporary visa holders and sponsoring employers, go to the Department of Trade, Business and Innovation website.
+For more information on coronavirus (COVID-19) for temporary visa holders and sponsoring employers, go to the Department of Industry, Tourism and Trade website.

 Share this page: